THE MYSTERY OF THE TRING TILES

 home of St. Peter & St. Paul’s Church at Tring.

-for the mystery is still far from solved.
-But it is quite
+the mystery is still far from solved.
+But it is quite possible

-possible that we may never know who made the tiles, how they came to
+that we may never know who made the tiles, how they came to England;

-England; why they were placed in Tring Church; and who actually
+why they were placed in Tring Church; and who actually removed them.

 authenticity, but one that is nevertheless told frequently, perhaps

-neither Catholic nor Protestant faiths, although artists and
+accepted by neither Catholic nor Protestant faiths, although artists

 They include several surviving “Infancy Gospels”, literature created